Board-Certified Dermatologist and Cosmetic Surgeon

 Pediatrics, University of Alabama, Birmingham

-Dr. Schlessinger is Board-certified by the American Board of Dermatology and American Board of Pediatrics.
+Dr. Schlessinger is Board-certified by the American Board of Dermatology and formerly Board-certified by the American Board of Pediatrics.

 Why does it matter?